 - Provide evidence of professional development activities that are within the Scope of Practice in Speech-Language Pathology and earned no more than 3 years prior to submitting the application for reinstatement;

-- Provide confirmation of receipt of a passing score on the Praxis examination in Speech-Language Pathology via official notification from the Educational Testing Service (ETS) that was achieved no more than 5 years prior to application for reinstatement.
-If your passing score was achieved more than five years ago, you must retake the Praxis exam in order to provide a current passing score.
+- Provide confirmation of receipt of a passing score on the Praxis examination in Speech-Language Pathology via official notification from the Educational Testing Service (ETS) that was achieved no more than 5 years prior to application for reinstatement;

-- Reinstatement application form (contact the ASHA Action Center at 800-498-2071 to request) containing the original signatures of the applicant and a colleague holding a current CCC-SLP.
-The colleague does not have to supervise the applicant, but should be someone who is not related to the applicant and who has familiarity with the applicant's knowledge, skills, and abilities, and is not related to the applicant in any manner.
+- Reinstatement application form [PDF] containing the original signatures of the applicant and a colleague holding a current CCC-SLP.
+The colleague does not have to supervise the applicant, but should be someone who has familiarity with the applicant's knowledge, skills, and abilities, and is not related to the applicant in any manner.

 - $375 for CCC-SLP and ASHA membership

 Please do not apply until you can 1) meet all the policies and procedures for reinstatement and 2) submit all the required items above.
 Incomplete application materials will not be processed; applicants will be notified of the deficiency and given 90 days to complete and resubmit the appropriate application materials.

 - Acceptable activities must have been completed no more than 3 years prior to submission of the reinstatement application form.

 - Activities must address the provision of clinical services specific to the Scope of Practice in Speech-Language Pathology.